NigarumOvum/nigarumovum/README.md

 # About me:

 - 🧑🏻‍💻 a Full Stack Developer Specialist based in Costa Rica! 🇨🇷
-- 🧑🏻‍💻 a Software Engineerin Student
+- 🧑🏻‍💻 a Software Engineering Student
 - a Musician that plays Guitar, Drums & someone who sings.

 - 📚 I’m ravenous of knowledge so I always enjoy to learn more about I don't know or the trends related to my career so it allows me to get into new exciting projects enhancing my skills each day.